ardalis/ardalis-com-gatsby/src/pages/blog/simple-branching-and-merging-with-svn.md

 **Getting Started**

-I’m going to assume you have Subversion installed along with the nearly ubiquitous client,[TortoiseSVN](http://tortoisesvn.tigris.org/).
+I’m going to assume you have Subversion installed along with the nearly ubiquitous client, [TortoiseSVN](http://tortoisesvn.tigris.org/).
 See my previous post on [installing SVN server](https://ardalis.com/installing-visualsvn-subversion) if you want to get it set up real quick (you can put it on your workstation/laptop just to learn how it works easily enough).

 **Overview**